-The technical margin of the insurance business amounts to 17.1 CHF millions in 2018 (PY 10.1 CHF millions).
+The technical margin of the insurance business amounts to -3.6 CHF millions in 2019 (PY 17.1 CHF millions).
 The technical margin is mainly the profit margin out of premium income, claims incurred and change in technical provisions, and the fees profit margins from investment fund of the unit linked business.
-The improvement of this margin in 2018 compared to the PY is primarily attributable to the technical provisions, which in the PY were strengthening at the expenses of this result.
-Such a measure was not necessary during the reporting period.
+The strong decrease of this margin in 2019 compared to the PY were driven by the strengthening of the technical provisions for interest rate risks.
+This reserve was increased by CHF 14 million to CHF 25.3 million in the reporting year with effect on technical margin.
+The reason for this increase was the significant decline in interest rates (especially EURO swap rates), which is the basis for determining the adequacy of the insurance provisions.

-After deduction of the expenses related to the technical component of the business the Technical Result of the reporting period amounts to 8.1 CHF millions (PY 5.5).
+After deduction of the expenses related to the technical component of the business the Technical Result of the reporting period amounts to -9.0 CHF millions (PY 8.1 CHF millions).